ianisms/SmartThings.NETCoreWebHookSDK/docs/gettingstarted.md

 6. Optionally add a [```StateManager```](StateManagement.md)
 7. Add the remaining handlers via the ```ianisms.SmartThings.NETCoreWebHookSDK.Extensions.AddWebhookHandlers``` extension method using ```.AddWebhookHandlers()```.
 8. Pass the ```HttpRequest``` from your ASP.NET Core or FunctionsApp to the ```RootWebhookHandler```.
+9. After deploying or running your SmartApp for the first time, [register your app](https://developer-preview.smartthings.com/docs/connected-services/app-registration) via the SmartThings developer workspace.
+The URI will be the endpoint of your ASP.NET Core or FunctionApp.
+For details on running locally, see [](/#/?id=ngrok)

+>**NOTE** At the time of this writing, you will need to opt your SmartApp in for SmartHings x.509 cert request verification.
+See [Opt in your SmartApp](https://developer-preview.smartthings.com/docs/connected-services/hosting/webhook-smartapp#opt-in-your-smartapp) for more details.

 ### Example